Man shooting woman with his 35mm film camera.

 Affordable, nostalgic, and warm in all the right spots.
 Kodak Gold 200 thrives under full sun, skin tones glow, skies get that pastel softness, and it has just enough grain to feel like an old memory.
 This is my personal go-to option if Portra 400 isn't around.

 Why We LOVE It: Shooting Kodak Gold always feels like summer to me.
 Gold 200 is gold, duh, it’s in the name.
 Warm and nostalgic.
-Easy on your wallet, huge +.
+Easy on your wallet, huge plus.

 Pros: Budget-friendly Classic Kodak warmth.
 Beautiful in sunlight.